Ellen Broidy: 21st century

 In 2019, Broidy expressed disappointment in the efficacy of the various rights movements of the 1960s and '70s, saying "The revolution did not happen."
 But she was more hopeful a year later, applauding the resurgence of intersectionality in Pride that had happened in the wake of the Black Lives Matter Movement:"We always believed strongly in what we now call intersectionality, in that statement that none of us are free until all of us are free.
 Also, the whole revolutionary idea was that none of us wanted a piece of the pie — we literally wanted to blow up the whole bakery.

 We are in a whole new era now.
 Regrettably, it took death to bring it about, but there seems to be an energy in the streets.
 If people can keep this going, the revolution that failed to materialize in 1970 — in spite of the Black power movement, the anti-war movement, the LGBT movement, the women's movement — might just come into being now.
 I feel more optimistic than I have in a long time."

 Career

 Broidy worked as a research librarian.
 She also taught in the women's studies department at the University of California on both the Los Angeles and Irvine campuses.
+She is now retired.